 Daisy chaining allows numerous devices to use the same digital interface lines.
 This feature is especially useful for reducing component count and wiring connections, such as in isolated multiconverter applications or for systems with a limited interfacing capacity.
 Data readback is analogous to clocking a shift register.
 When daisy chaining is used, all devices in the chain must operate in a common power mode and at a common decimation rate.

-The block diagram in Figure 45 shows how to connect devices to achieve daisy-chain functionality.
-Figure 45 shows four AD7764 devices daisy-chained together with a common MCLK signal applied.
-This can work in decimate 128× or decimate 256× mode only.
+The block diagram in Figure 39 shows how to connect devices to achieve daisy-chain functionality.
+Figure 39 shows four AD7765 devices daisy-chained together with a common MCLK signal applied.

 READING DATA IN DAISY-CHAIN MODE